-Hi Isobel thank you for agreeing to talk to me can you start by tell us about your chosen author please.
+Hello Amanda thank once again for joining me , can you start my telling us about your chosen author please.